AG-Roemer/GUV-AP/README.md

 test_homogeneous_GUVs.tif and test_phase_separated_GUVs.tif - examples of GUV-containig microscopy images with homogeneous and phase separated GUVs respectively.

-Sych et al. - Manual.docx - Manual and detailed description of script performance.
+GUV-AP manual.pdf - Manual and detailed description of script performance.

 Using it for scientific purposes, please cite: